 Since I have been an accomplished seamstress since my early teens, I thought that sewing might be just the right hobby to fill my days.
 I bought myself a new Brother sewing and embroidery machine with the goal of making historic period garments for re-enactments.
-I made a pair of bloomers and a petticoat and was ready to embark on the arduous task of making an authentic silk ball gown.
-As fate would have it, I never got around to making that ball gown.
+I made a pair of bloomers and a petticoat and was ready to embark on the arduous task of making a 19th century silk ball gown.
+As fate would have it, I never got around to making that garment.
 One Spring afternoon while shopping in a local fabric store, I ran into a former peer who had taken up machine embroidery as a hobby.
-After looking at some of her beautiful creations, I decided that embroidery would be a nice complement to my hand-made garments and various household items.
+After looking at some of her beautiful creations, I decided that embroidery would be a nice complement to my hand-made garments and various household textiles.
 I spent the next 6 months taking a variety of online and in-person classes to learn the art of embroidery and monogramming.
 After rediscovering the joy of sewing and acquiring new embroidery skills, I decided to invest some of my retirement savings into hardware, software, and related sewing and embroidery supplies.

 Since my main business focus is children, product safety will always be front and center with me.
 You can rest assured in the knowledge that I am CPSIA and FTC compliant, as are my distributors of embroidery blanks that I use for selected stock items in my shoppe.